 Preference candidacy is a unique opportunity to have priority consideration for admission into the Methodist University PA Program at the completion of undergraduate coursework.
-Preference for the Physician Assistant (PA) program has two tiers of preference: Early Assurance Program (EAP) and Admissions Preference (AP)
+The Methodist University PA Program has established three preference programs with the following institutions listed below.
+Details regarding each program may be found by clicking here.